edwardUL99/StudSysCpp/README.md

 ## Dependencies:
-   This program uses Boost's libraries so you will need to have boost libraries installed As MySQL server is used, this program requires the MySQL C++ connector version 8.0, it can be downloaded with this link:
+   This program uses Boost's libraries so you will need to have boost libraries installed The libstudsys library that can be obtained from https://github.com/edwardUL99/StudSysLibrary As MySQL server is used, this program requires the MySQL C++ connector version 8.0, it can be downloaded with this link:
         https://dev.mysql.com/downloads/connector/cpp/